nguyendinhquocx/extension-blank-new-tab/README.md

 • Automatic save to browser storage
 • Seamless switching between edit and preview
 • Smart detection: auto-recognizes plain text vs markdown
+• Stay in edit mode when switching tabs - only saves when you click outside

+Storage Modes
+• Session mode (default): Each tab has its own independent note, cleared when tab closes
+• Persistent mode (toggle icon): Save notes permanently across all tabs and sessions
+• Switch between modes anytime with one click

 Dark Mode
 • One-click toggle